ejjjjkang/ejjjjkang.github.io/content/publication/conference-paper/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Soya Park
   - admin
   - Robert Ford

 # Author notes (optional)
-author_notes:
+# author_notes:
-  - "Equal contribution"
+#   - "Equal contribution"
-  - "Equal contribution"
+#   - "Equal contribution"

 date: "2013-07-01T00:00:00Z"
 doi: ""